 Grandparents’ be saying “Do you know back in the old days, your grandpa only needs RM1 to survive a day out there and here you are asking RM50 for your daily expenses?”
 This is inflation: a general increase of price level in the economy reducing consumers’ purchasing power.
 You can come up with a response something along the lines of, “Yes, grandpa but RM1 now can only buy a maximum of two lollies, you need roughly RM8 to buy a decent meal."

 3. Base Rate

-Broker is a licensed individual or firm acting as an agent for a customer to participate in buying and selling of products such as securities or properties.
-In exchange for their services, they are provided with commision.
+A broker is a licensed individual or firm acting as an agent for a customer to participate in buying and selling of products such as securities or properties.
+In exchange for their services, they are provided with a commission.
 For a broker in real estate, their main duties cover advertising properties, specifying the market values, displaying properties to buyers and proposing the best outcome for the clients.

 5. Options/ Warrants

 These terms would be fairly new to most people but if it’s not, good on you!
 Options are contractual agreements between two parties that gives the holder the right, no obligation to buy or sell stocks at a predetermined price and price.

 There are two types of options: Call or Put options.
 Call Options to give you the right to buy stocks while put options allow stocks to be sold.

 Here’s the tricky math part: Stay with me!
 Say, there is a stock X trading at $4.
 A call option for this stock with a strike/exercise price of $5 expires in a month time.
 Just before the option expires, if the underlying stock rises from $4to $6, you should exercise your call option and buy the stock at $5 instead of current stock price, $6.
 You have profited $1 from this.
 However, nothing comes free, a certain premium fee is paid to purchase this option.
 So, if your premium is less than $1, you have made again.
 To get a better understanding of the difference between call options and warrants, click here.